-It doesn’t take Davros very long to launch into a megalomaniacal rant.
+It doesn’t take Davros very long to segue into a megalomaniacal rant.

-Sue: The mask doesn’t fit him properly.
+Sue: That mask doesn’t fit him properly.
 It’s too slack.
-What’s gone wrong?
+What went wrong?

-Me: They couldn’t get the same actor but they had to use the same mask.
-They are trying to make the best of a bad situation.
+Me: They couldn’t get the same actor and they had to use the same mask.
+They’re trying to make the best of a bad situation.

 Sue: I don’t see how it could be any worse.
 He’s rubbish!
 I could play Davros better than him!

-The Movellans decide to do some research on Davros.
+The Movellans do some basic research on Davros.

 Sue: Their version of Wikipedia is a bit shit, isn’t it?